slawekzachcial/aws-athena-saml/README.md

   -subj '/CN=localhost'
 ```

-Let's open a new terminal and our start SimpleSAMLphp IdP.
+Let's open a new terminal and start our SimpleSAMLphp IdP.
 For that we will
-need the number of our AWS account and use this value in the command below
+need the number of our AWS account to replace the `123456789012` value below.
-instead of `123456789012`.
-The underlying script uses the certificate and the
-key we just generated.
+The underlying script uses the certificate and the key we just generated.

 ```sh
 AWS_ACCOUNT_ID=123456789012 ./saml-idp.sh